Mirani (rapper): 2018–2020: Career beginnings and Show Me the Money

-2021-2022: At Area and first EP
+2021–2022: At Area and first EP

 In March 2021, Mirani signed with At Area, a hip-hop label founded by the record producer duo GroovyRoom after working with them on Show Me the Money 9.
 She then released her first single album "Daisy" under the label on April 7, 2021.
-In May, she featured on Coogie's single "UP&DOWN" with Penomeco.
+In May, she featured on Coogie's single "Up&Down" with Penomeco.
 On June 1, she released single "Ramirani" with actress Ra Mi-ran and donated the profits for COVID-19 relief.
-Her next single "Heat" featuring Lil Boi and Wonstein was released on the 16th.
+Her next single "Heat" featuring Lil Boi and Wonstein was released on the June 16.
 In August, Mirani was featured on Jmin's album Homecoming for the track "Don't Worry" alongside High School Rapper's Park Hyeon-jin.

-On November 10, she released single "Lambo!" featuring Uneducated Kid which reached number six on the United States iTunes Hip-Hop chart and number 46 on the global chart.
+On November 10, she released single "Lambo!" featuring Uneducated Kid.
 The track was included in her extended play Uptown Girl, released on November 30.
 On December 4, Mirani appeared in the final episode of Show Me the Money 10, joining contestant Since on stage for her single "Sign".
 On December 12, Mirani appeared on King of Masked Singer as a contestant with the stage name "Game of Go" and was eliminated in the first round.

-On February 9, 2022, Mirani featured on the song "Hero" (stylized in all caps) for KIMMUSEUM's album Blue Forest.
+On February 9, 2022, Mirani featured on the song "Hero" (stylized in all caps) for Kim Museum's album Blue Forest.
 On February 15, Mirani released the single "Can't Slow Me Down" with Lil Boi and Groovy Room for the first-person tactical hero shooter online game Valorant.
-In the same year she released singles "Pick Up Your Phone", "Gasoline", "Freaky", and also featured on Kim Jong-kook and KCM's collaborative single "I Luv U".
+In the same year, she released singles "Pick Up Your Phone", "Gasoline", "Freaky", and also featured on Kim Jong-kook and KCM's collaborative single "I Luv U".

 In July, Mirani featured in the song "Phantom" on rapper Huh's album 926.
 In August, she featured on SMMT's album Mr. Hollywood on the track "Dream to Dream" with Loco.
 In September, Mirani and Sik-K featured on the song "Whistle" by Groovy Room for the Street Man Fighter.
 On October 6, Mirani collaborated with Groovy Room and labelmate Gemini to release the song "Rollin'" for esports club Gen.G Also in October, Mirani featured on the Trade L's song "Click" (stylized in all caps) for the album Love Maze.
 In November, she featured on BIGONE's album BIGONEISTHENAME on the track "Still the Same".